zigbeefordomoticz/Domoticz-Zigbee/CONTRIBUTING.md

 Contributors will help in developping/contributing to the plugin documentation, in order to improve the end user experience

 * User Interface

-The current stage of the plugin, doesn't provide any User Interface, nor Admin Interface.
-We feel that is an importat area, which will enhanced drastically the User Experience.
+We are looking for help on improving the User Interface.
+We have already a nice look and feel of our plugin Web interface, but there is room for further improvement and many on CSS side.

 Technology to be used:
 - html